Best Anti Fog for Your Dive or Snorkel Mask

 Also, if the lens is plastic and not tempered glass, then it will melt!

 Once you used the scuba mask for a few dives, you need to think of different solutions to keep it from fogging up.

+This is another one of the home-made anti-fog remedies that is easy to come by and simple to apply.
 Take a few drops of baby shampoo and rub them onto your lens.
 You can also mix the baby shampoo with water and have it in a small spray bottle.
 Rinse just before you dive, and you should not experience any fogging.

 You could use regular shampoo instead.
 However, if during the dive, you get water into the mask and then into your eyes, then the regular shampoo might sting.
 Baby shampoos are formulated not to cause tears and, as such, work better to be used to prevent mask fog.

 A word of caution.
 Do not dump the baby shampoo and water solution onto the deck after you rinse out your mask.
 It might make the deck slippery as the shampoo is like soap!

 The cheapest solution of all.
 Spit into the dry scuba mask and rub the spit all over the lens.
 Then briefly rinse the mask out with fresh or saltwater.
 Some divers don’t like this solution as it merely grosses them out to spit into the dive or snorkel mask and then move the spit around the lens.